kalendar/assessments/srl/strategies/managing_time/medium-summary.md

 These **time management strategies** are quite useful:

-1. Set aside regular times to study on *multiple days* in advance of a due date, and stick to your schedule.
+1. Set aside regular times to study on *multiple days* in advance of a due date and stick to your schedule.
 2. Prioritize tasks based on the most important things you need to study, for example, study the most difficult things first.
 3. Use a calendar to remind yourself of upcoming assignments and to make you aware of other activities that could conflict with your study schedule.